Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 We came across a few cruisers here at Daaibooi Beach.
 It’s a great first stop.
 And if you need any snorkeling gear, there is a hut on this beach renting snorkeling and diving gear.
 We ended up purchasing fins for hubby here.

 Now when you snorkel here, you want to go left of the rocks.
-There are beautiful fish in that area and you may even spot a sea turtle or two.
+Beautiful fish are in that area, and you may spot a sea turtle.

 Playa Jeremi